-Hazelcast Ringbuffer is a distributed data structure where the data is stored in a ring-like structure.
-You can think of it as a circular array with a certain capacity.
+Hazelcast Ringbuffer is a distributed data structure that stores its data in a ring-like structure.
+You can think of it as a circular array with a given capacity.
 Each Ringbuffer has a tail and a head.
 The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.
-Reading from Ringbuffer is very simple.
-Just get the current head and start reading.
-The method readOne returns the item at the given sequence or blocks if no item is available.
-To read the next item, the sequence is incremented by one.